Actipro/WPF-Controls/Documentation/topics/navigation/zoomcontentcontrol-features/view-manipulation.md

 ### Minimum/Maximum Zoom Level

 The [ZoomLevel](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.ZoomLevel) is restricted to the range defined by the [MinZoomLevel](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.MinZoomLevel) and [MaxZoomLevel](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.MaxZoomLevel) properties.
-Both of these properties must be greater than `0`, and the [MaxZoomLevel](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.MaxZoomLevel) must be larger than or equal to the [MinZoomLevel](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.MinZoomLevel).
+Both of these properties must be greater than zero, and the [MaxZoomLevel](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.MaxZoomLevel) must be larger than or equal to the [MinZoomLevel](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.MinZoomLevel).

 If the zoom level is set to the value outside of this range, it will be coerced to fall within the range.

 ### Zoom Level Stops

 The [ZoomLevelStops](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.ZoomLevelStops) property is used by several of the helper methods listed below to incrementally increase or decrease [ZoomLevel](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl.ZoomLevel).
-When specified, the `ZoomLevel` will be increment or decremented to the next stop value.
-This allows the zoom in and out commands/methods to follow a predefined sets of zoom levels (e.g.,.
-10%, 25%, 33%, 50%, 75%, 100%, 200%, 300%, etc).
+When specified, the `ZoomLevel` will be incremented or decremented to the next stop value.
+This allows the zoom in and out commands/methods to follow a predefined set of zoom levels (e.g., 10%, 25%, 33%, 50%, 75%, 100%, 200%, 300%, etc.).

 > [!NOTE]
 > If an appropriate stop value cannot be found, then the minimum or maximum zoom level will be used, based on whether the user is zooming in or out.